microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-discardcheckout.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This action releases a driveItem resource that was previously [checked out](driveitem-checkout.md).
-Any changes done to the item while it was checked out are discarded.
+Discard the check out of a [driveItem](../resources/driveitem.md).
+This action releases a **driveItem** resource that was previously [checked out](driveitem-checkout.md).
+Any changes made to the item while it was checked out are discarded.

 The same user that performed the checkout must discard it.
 Another alternative is to use application permissions.